sophia-hager/sophia-hager.github.io/index.md

 ## About My Mentor

-My mentor is [Maja Mataric](https://robotics.usc.edu/~maja/), from the Interactions Lab at University of Southern California.
+My mentor is [Maja Mataric](https://robotics.usc.edu/~maja/), a professor of computer science, neuroscience, and pediatrics from the Interactions Lab at University of Southern California.
 [The Interactions Lab](https://uscinteractionlab.web.app) focuses on socially assistive robotics, a field that aims to design robots to help people without physically contacting them.
 I'm also working with [Nathan Dennler](https://ndennler.github.io), a PhD student in the Interactions Lab.

 ## About My Project